E. T. York

-E. Travis York, Jr. (July 4, 1922 – April 15, 2011) was an American agronomist, professor, university administrator, agricultural extension administrator, and U.S. presidential adviser.
-York was a native of Alabama, and earned his bachelor's, master's and doctorate degrees in agricultural sciences.
-He served as the director of the Alabama Cooperative Extension Service, the administrator of the federal Extension Service, the interim president of the University of Florida, and the chancellor of the State University System of Florida.
+E. Travis York Jr. (July 4, 1922 – April 15, 2011) was an American agronomist, professor, university administrator, agricultural extension administrator, and U.S. presidential adviser.
+He served as director of the Alabama Cooperative Extension Service, administrator of the federal Extension Service, interim president of the University of Florida, and chancellor of the State University System of Florida.

 Early life and education

-York was born and raised in the Valley Head community in DeKalb County in northeast Alabama, and came of age during the Great Depression.
-After graduating from high school in 1939, York enrolled at Alabama Polytechnic Institute (API) (now Auburn University) in Auburn, Alabama, and earned his Bachelor of Science degree in agricultural science in 1942.
-After completing his World War II service as a captain in the U.S. Army field artillery, York returned to API to continue his education in soil science.
-During this time, he met and married Vermelle "Vam" Cardwell of Evergreen, Alabama, a business administration undergraduate and president of the API Women's Student Government Association.
+York was born and raised in Valley Head in northeast Alabama.
+After graduating from high school in 1939, he enrolled at Alabama Polytechnic Institute (API) (now Auburn University) in Auburn, Alabama, and earned a Bachelor of Science degree in agricultural science in 1942.

+Following service in World War II as officer in the U.S. Army field artillery, York returned to API to pursue graduate studies in soil science.
+During this time, he married Vermelle "Vam" Cardwell of Evergreen, Alabama, an undergraduate majoring in business administration and president of the API Women's Student Government Association.

-York graduated from API with a Master of Science degree in agronomy and soils in 1946, and was accepted into the doctoral program at Cornell University in Ithaca, New York.
-At Cornell, he studied under nationally renowned soil scientist Richard Bradfield, who imparted to York his passionate interest in how food shortages contributed to chronic hunger in much of the developing world.
-Much of York's later career would focus on ways to harness the resources of the U.S. land-grant educational system to alleviate world hunger.
+He received a Master of Science degree in agronomy and soils in 1946 and was subsequently accepted into the doctoral program at Cornell University in Ithaca, New York.
+At Cornell, he studied under soil scientist Richard Bradfield, whose work helped shape York’s focus on food production and agricultural development, particularly in developing countries.
+These interests would later guide his involvement in international food security efforts through land-grant universities.

-After finishing his doctor of philosophy degree at Cornell, York was hired as an associate professor of agronomy at North Carolina State University in Raleigh, North Carolina, where he would later assume the chairmanship of the Department of Agronomy.
-In 1956, he left North Carolina State to work as a regional director for the Potash Institute.
+After earning his Doctor of Philosophy degree, York became an associate professor of agronomy at North Carolina State University in Raleigh, North Carolina, eventually serving as chairman of the Department of Agronomy.
+In 1956, he left North Carolina State to become a regional director for the Potash Institute.

+York joined the University of Florida in 1963 as vice president for agricultural affairs.